netwerk-digitaal-erfgoed/network-of-terms/packages/network-of-terms-reconciliation/README.md

 Reconciliation endpoints will then be available at: `http://localhost:3123/reconcile/{distribution URI}`, for example http://localhost:3123/reconcile/https://data.netwerkdigitaalerfgoed.nl/rkd/rkdartists/sparql.
 Note that the Network of Terms provides Reconciliation endpoints only for terminology sources that do not provide such endpoints themselves.

+Configure one or more Reconciliation endpoints in your [OpenRefine](https://openrefine.org) application to reconcile strings in your data with terms from the Network of Terms.